moos/wordnet-db/README.md

 Properties
 ------------

-WNdb.path (string) -- the path to the installed WordNet DB files
+wndb.path (string) -- the path to the installed WordNet DB files

-WNdb.files (array) -- list of file names under the path
+wndb.files (array) -- list of file names under the path

-WNdb.version (string) -- version string of WordNet database file
+wndb.version (string) -- version string of WordNet database file

 Changes
 ---------

+3.1.2 -- repository renamed to wordnet-db.

+3.1.1 -- fixed wordnet-db tar folder structure.

-v3.0.x are pegged to WordNet 3.0 DB.
+3.1.0 -- updated to WordNet 3.1 DB.

-v3.0.0 -- includes the uncompressed (text) dict files.
-On Windows systems, do a `git config core.autocrlf false` before _cloning_ so that CRLF isn't applied to data files.

-v3.0.1 -- this includes the actual WordNet tar file, which is unpacked at install time.
+3.0.1 -- this includes the actual WordNet tar file, which is unpacked at install time.
 There should be no CRLF issues.
 Uses build-in 'zlib' package, therefore requires node >= 0.6.

+3.0.0 -- includes the uncompressed (text) dict files.
+On Windows systems, do a `git config core.autocrlf false` before _cloning_ so that CRLF isn't applied to data files.

-v3.1.0 -- updated to WordNet 3.1 DB.
+3.0.x are pegged to WordNet 3.0 DB.

-v3.1.1 -- fixed WNdb tar folder structure.

 License
 -------

-WNdb package:
+wordnet-db package:
-Copyright (c) 2012, 2014, mooster@42at.com
+Copyright (c) 2012, 2014, 2016, mooster@42at.com
 (The MIT License)

 See LICENSE file for complete Princeton University WordNet(r) License.